TRADING_WORKFLOW_AUTOMATION_GUIDE

 Automation can standardize scanning, rule checks, position sizing workflows, routing steps, and monitoring routines.
 It helps reduce process drift by executing the same logic every time configured conditions are met.

-Automation cannot remove market risk, guarantee outcomes, or replace user responsibility.
+Automation does not remove market risk, guarantee outcomes, or replace user responsibility.
 It should be treated as process infrastructure, not a substitute for risk management and judgment.

 Rule-based workflow fundamentals